 Over/under bets involve betting on how many points will be scored in a single game between both teams.
 Bettors can wager that there will be more or less than the set amount of points given by the betting line.

-Most Arizona sportsbooks will also likely allow you to place parlay bets.
+Most Arizona sportsbooks allow you to place parlay bets.
 These are sequential bets that involve multiple successive wagers.
 If you want to win a parlay bet, you have to win every leg of the bet (get multiple wagers right in a row).

 Arizona Sports Betting Guide

-Arizona’s sports betting industry will likely be excellent immediately after launch.
-Here are some of the major things to keep in mind when preparing for your first bets.
+Arizona’s sports betting industry is expected be excel since the official launch.
+Here are some of the major things to keep in mind when preparing your bets.

 Arizona Sports Betting Timeline

 The first real legislation set to legalize sports wagering in Arizona came in 2019.
 However, there was significant opposition from Native American tribes in the state, which stalled progress on a prospective bill.